-Jamie’s condition means he is confined to areas that his motorised wheelchair can access and is unable to use the garden at his home to spend time with his two-year-old son and two young daughters from a previous relationship.
+Jamie’s condition means he is confined to areas that his motorised wheelchair can access and is unable to use the garden at his home to spend time with his two-year-old son and two young daughters from a previous relationship, who visit regularly.

-Band of Builders has joined forces with the Lighthouse Charity, which offers financial assistance to construction workers, to help Jamie and his family by overhauling the garden at their home in Malvern, Worcestershire, so he can finally access it properly to spend precious time with his family outside.
+Band of Builders joined forces with the Lighthouse Charity, which offers financial assistance to construction workers, to help Jamie and his family by overhauling the garden at their home in Cradley, near Malvern, Worcestershire, so he could finally access it properly to spend precious time with his family outside.

 While Jamie and Sarah stayed at a nearby hospice, volunteers from Band of Builders descended on the home to carry out the work over eight days.

 The project saw around 30 tradesmen and women from across the country completely replace the kitchen at Jamie and Sarah’s home, as well as landscaping the garden to make accessible paths for Jamie’s wheelchair and a seating area where the family can spend time together.

 The transformation was revealed to the couple in an emotional handover attended by the volunteers, Jamie and Sarah’s family and friends and neighbours from the village.